-Interest expense, net, which consists primarily of interest paid to financial institutions on outstanding balances on our credit facility and amortization of debt issuance costs was, \$1.6 million and \$1.2 million for the three months ended September 30, 2013 and 2012, respectively.
-The increase in interest expense, net in the current period as compared to the prior year period is a result of increased borrowings under our credit facility.
+Interest expense, net, which consists primarily of interest paid to financial institutions on outstanding balances on our credit facility and amortization of debt issuance costs was \$1.6 million and \$3.1 million for the three and six months ended December 31, 2013, respectively.
+The increase in interest expense, net as compared to the prior year periods is principally the result of increased borrowings under our credit facility.